AmirmahdiTavakoli/ATS/README.md

 - **Upload Multiple CVs**: Support for uploading multiple CVs in PDF or TXT format.
 - **Job Description Parsing**: Ability to upload a job description in PDF or TXT format.
 - **Similarity Scoring**: Uses advanced NLP models to calculate the similarity between CVs and the job description.
-- **Real-time Progress Updates**: Displays a progress bar to indicate the processing status.
 - **Top N CVs Selection**: Allows users to specify the number of top CVs to retrieve.
 - **Download CVs**: Provides download links for the top-ranked CVs.
-- **Responsive UI**: User-friendly interface built with Bootstrap for responsive design.
 - **Dark Mode**: Option to toggle between light and dark themes.
 - **Security Measures**: Sanitizes file uploads to prevent malicious files from being processed.